esp/esp-js/ReadMe.md

 # Evented State Processor (ESP)

 ESP adds specific processing workflow around changes to a model's state.
-It takes ownership of a [single root model](#single-root-model), those interested in observing the model's state observe a stream of events from a `Router`, those wanting to change a model's state can publish events to the `Router`.
+It takes ownership of a [single root model](#single-root-model).
+Those interested in observing the model's state observe a stream of events from a `Router`.
+Those wanting to change a model's state can publish events to the `Router`.
 The `Router` routes events to [`EventProcessors`](#event-processors) responsible for applying the new state using a [state processing workflow](#state-processing-workflow).
-Once the workflow is done the `Router` dispatches the most recent model version to all model observers.
+Once the workflow is done, the `Router` dispatches the most recent model version to all model observers.

 The [single root model](#single-root-model) allows a developer to focus on modeling the problem domain without worrying about infrastructural clutter.
 The router's [observable](#observable-api) event dispatch and [state processing workflow](#state-processing-workflow) allows a developer to compose complex state manipulation logic of smaller units which are executed in a deterministic manner.

 ## Symptoms that you might be looking for a state management pattern

-* You're dealing with a large amount of state, perhaps a very complex screen with 20-200+ inputs, various workflows, maybe different views or representations of the same data.
+* You are dealing with a large amount of state, complex screens with 20-200+ inputs, various workflows or maybe different representations of the same data.
-* Your state shifts in real time, with the real time changes triggering complex logic that needs processing.
+* Your state shifts in real time, and the real time changes trigger complex logic that needs processing.
 * You pass objects to other objects, observe these dependent objects for changes and you sync state amongst them.
-* You have a deep inheritance strategy amongst your objects, you may even mix in some strategies to further augment behaviour, it's hard to deterministically tell where the state is and which code changes it.
+* You have a deep inheritance strategy amongst your objects.
+You may even mix in some strategies to further augment behaviour.
+It is hard to deterministically tell where the state is and which code changes it.
 * You use some form of event aggregation to send state between objects but do not have central representation of this state.
 * On the GUI you've used the MV* range of patterns (MVC, MVVM, MVVMC) and have had issues managing complex state.